landlab/landlab/docs/source/development/practices/develop_with_git.rst

 Again, the app provides the same functionality, but with the added bonus that it shows you what the changes you've made since your last commit actually are.
-Click on the “X Uncommitted Changes” button at the top centre, and see which files have changed and what's happened.
-Pick the files for which you want to store the changes as part of this commit, type text describing the change in the boxes, then hit “Commit to my-branch-name”.
+Click on the "X Uncommitted Changes" button at the top centre, and see which files have changed and what's happened.
+Pick the files for which you want to store the changes as part of this commit, type text describing the change in the boxes, then hit "Commit to my-branch-name".
 If you go to History, you can see a record of all past changes in the branch.
-You can then use git to travel “back in time” and review what the code was like at any time in the past!
+You can then use git to travel "back in time" and review what the code was like at any time in the past!

 Note that files that you do not explicitly ask git to track (either by